-What Do You Do When Your Brother Kills Your Mother?
+To Hear And See Special Things 01 What Do You Do When Your Brother Kills Your Mother?
 Screenplay available: thombierdz@aol.com 909.436.9242

-A month before Troy killed her.
+A month before Troy killed his mother.

-Thom Bierdz, a soap opera star and expressionism painter, struggles to get his brother Troy from incarcerated babbling schizophrenic, to lucid, to remorseful for killing their mother.
+Thom Bierdz, a closeted soap opera star and expressionism painter, struggles to get his brother Troy from incarcerated babbling schizophrenic, to lucid, to remorseful for killing their mother.
 Thom also seeks to prove the afterlife exists and to contact his dead mother to heal his grieving sister, estranged psychotherapist father and another brother spiraling out of control.